Anwar-Said/Circuit-Completion-Using-GNNs/component classification/evaluation/FEGIN/README.md

-FEGIN implementation combined with Nested Graph Neural Networks and other baselines
+"Circuit Design Completion using Graph Neural Networks" implementation combined with Nested Graph Neural Networks and other baselines

 requirements